pipeforce/pipeforce.github.io/docs/guides/workflows/020_gateways.md

     ![](../../img/grafik-20210727-131453.png)
 2. This makes sure that this branch is executed in case the supervisor set `vacationApproved` to false in the task form.

-3. Repeat these steps for the task “Send approved email” and set the condition to
+3. Repeat these steps for the task “Send approved email”, and set the condition to
     `${vacationApproved == true}`.

 4. Click `SAVE` to save the current state of the BPMN workflow.